Review by Karl Verhoven

 As previously, Steve Dillon’s art isn’t high on emotional depth, but he’s great at presenting men walking wide, straight and tall and having their extremities shot.

-As previously, the dialogue is by turns touching and hilarious, but uniformly excellent and imaginative, and pretty well unprintable here.
+Also as previously, the dialogue is by turns touching and hilarious, but uniformly excellent and imaginative, and pretty well unprintable here.
 A particular highlight is Custer relating what constitutes an evening’s entertainment.
 There’s a lot of torment on display, and one character coming to terms with who he might be has drawn negative criticism, primarily on the basis that the sexual preference is treated as a joke.
 It is.
 Should you be one of the select few able to work their way through the blasphemy, extreme violence, and constant obscenity only to be offended on a matter of political correctness perhaps Preacher isn’t the series for you.

 In 2009 the Preacher books were re-formatted, spreading what was previously nine collections over six hardcover volumes, later re-issued as paperbacks.
 The entire content can be found in Preacher Book Two.